caijiazhu/opengles-test/README.md

 # opengles-test

-learn some examples about opengles in android.
+learn some opengles examples in android.